Immunofixation by Electrophoresis (Urine)

 protein called monoclonal protein, also called M-protein.

 An M-protein is a type of abnormal immunoglobulin made by plasma cells.
 Plasma cells are a kind of white blood cell.
-Your body uses immunoglobulins to make antibodies that help attack invaders such as germs.
-If your body makes M-protein, it may mean that you have one of several types of cancer, such as multiple myeloma, or another This test uses an electric current to push proteins in a urine sample through a special gel.
+Your body uses immunoglobulins to make antibodies that help attack invaders such as bacteria and viruses.
+If your body makes M-protein, it may mean that you have one of several types of cancer, such as multiple myeloma, This test uses an electric current to push proteins in a urine sample through a special gel.
 This is electrophoresis.
 The lab treats the gel to keep only certain proteins.
 This is immunofixation.
 A stain makes different proteins show up as bands, or peaks.
 Why do I need this test?

 You may need this test if your healthcare provider thinks you have a health condition Multiple myeloma is a type of cancer that causes abnormal plasma cells to build up in bone marrow.
 As a result, many bones grow tumors.
 When this happens, the bone marrow can't do its normal job of making different blood cells.
 Symptoms of multiple myeloma Primary amyloidosis causes a substance called amyloid to gather in clumps in your organs.
 Amyloid is made of fragments of antibody protein.
 When amyloid gathers in organs, such as the kidneys, lungs, heart, or brain, it can damage them.
 Some people may have both multiple myeloma and primary amyloidosis.

 Waldenstrom macroglobulinemia is a rare type of non-Hodgkin lymphoma, which is a kind of cancer.
 It's caused by high levels of monoclonal immunoglobulin M (IgM).
 Symptoms What other tests might I have along with this test?

 You may need other tests to help show if you have a health problem.
-These test may Analysis of a sample of bone marrow
+These tests may Analysis of a sample of bone marrow